Tree

 Plant in well-drained soil in full sun.
 Young oaks need deep watering during their first 2–3 summers.
 Do not over-water established trees.
 Avoid compacting or disturbing root zones — oaks are sensitive to soil changes around the trunk.

-See oak in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring oak alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring oak alongside companion plants.

 Frequently Asked Questions